-Vegas Primer Tip – For the best table locations inside Ling Ling opt for the tables that are next to the DJ or right behind the DJ.
-Avoid booking a table reservation near a hallway.
-The hallway tables are severely crowded making it difficult to get your groove on.
+Vegas Primer Tip: For the best table locations in the 3rd Floor Club, opt for tables next to the DJ or directly behind.
+Avoid booking a table reservation near a walkway.
+The walkway tables are more crowded, making it difficult to get your groove on.

-There are also two bars inside the Ling Ling Club, so if you don’t want to purchase a table, you’ll get decently fast service for alcohol consumption.
+There are also two bars inside the 3rd Floor Club, so if you don’t want to purchase a table, you’ll get decently fast service for alcohol consumption.

-Another cool thing about the Ling Ling room are the LED screens on the walls and ceilings.
-For example, the Ling Ling Club provides a lighting experience that’s vastly different from the other hip hop clubs in Vegas.
+Another unique feature about the 3rd Floor Club is the LED screens on the walls and ceilings.
+For example, the room provides a lighting experience that’s vastly different from the other hip hop clubs in Vegas.
 It’s so good that it makes the other clubs’ lighting look like an afterthought.

 - Nights Open: Varies